Lecture 9#

 Since \(T_i(\cos \theta) = \cos (i \theta)\) we get the much simpler integral

-Using this integral, including a mapping of the function \(u(x)\) to the reference domain, we get the Chebyshev coefficients
+Using this integral, we get the Chebyshev coefficients

 Lets try this with a few examples.
 First we define the exact weighted inner product